-Take the direct discrimination example above, where the job applicant who stammers is not invited for an interview.
+Take the direct discrimination example above where the job applicant who stammers is not invited for an interview for a sales role.
 Even if that individual’s stammer did not meet the requirements of being a ‘disability’ within the Equality Act, the employer may be liable on the basis that it perceived the applicant to have a disability.
 (See further Perceived disability and Stereotypes and assumptions).

 As to how far discrimination in favour of disabled people is lawful, see Can a disabled person be treated more favourably?